 Short version: Most e-commerce brands hire a Google Ads agency on the wrong signals (a slick deck, a low fee, a big logo wall) and find out six months later that nobody was actually steering the account.
 This guide gives you the questions and red flags that separate an agency that grows your store from one that just bills you.

 Hiring help for Google Ads is one of the highest-leverage decisions an online store makes.
 Get it right and you have a profit engine you barely think about.
 Get it wrong and you lose the two things you can never get back: ad budget and months of momentum.
 The hard part is that the worst agencies and the best ones often pitch the same way.
-Here is how to tell them apart before you sign.
+This is the complete guide to how to hire a Google Ads agency for e-commerce in 2026, from what the work actually involves to the exact questions that separate a real partner from a well-dressed invoice.

 What a Google Ads agency is actually supposed to do